 How did you hear about the program?

 I spent many years working in the retail industry and felt like I needed a change.
 I wasn’t entirely sure of what I wanted to do, but I’ve always enjoyed hands-on learning and working with people.
-As I began searching for opportunities which required a Construction White Card, I came upon the cadetship opportunity with City West Water and Programmed.
+As I began searching for opportunities which required a Construction White Card, I came upon the cadetship opportunity with Greater Western Water and Programmed.
 The position sounded interesting and seemed like a great way to learn about the industry before committing to a traineeship.

 “ Every day is different – it’s the same basics, but being able to come to work and not know what is going to happen is exciting,” says Christina.